-vcopy has the same effect but does not use SSC. vcopy is useful when the NFS server does not support SSC; vcopy can copy N small files using three RPCs (a compound for each of vgetattrs, vread, and vwrite) instead of $7 \times N$ RPCs (2 OPENS, 2 CLOSES, 1 GETATTR, 1 READ, and 1 WRITE for each file).

-A future API could provide only vcopy and silently switch to vsscopy when SSC is available; we included a separate vsscopy in the current implementation so that we could easily compare it to vcopy.
+vcopy has the same effect but does not use SSC. vcopy is useful when the NFS server does not support SSC; vcopy can copy N small files using three RPCs (a compound for each of vgetattrs, vread, and vwrite) instead of $7 \times N$ RPCs (2 OPENs, 2 CLOSEs, 1 GETATTR, 1 READ, and 1 WRITE for each file).
+A future API could provide only vcopy and silently switch to vsscopy when SSC is available; we include vsscopy separately in this paper for comparison with vcopy.